-I’ve learned that Rumchata is not available everyone in the country, but it’s spreading fast and the mix recipes are popping up everywhere from Rumchata French Toast to a yummy sounding RumChata Rootbeer float.
+I’ve learned that Rumchata is not available everywhere in the country, but it’s spreading fast and the mix recipes are popping up everywhere from Rumchata French Toast to a yummy sounding RumChata Rootbeer float.

 There is even an app for Rumchata recipes!

 According to the official Rumchata page, this oh so yummy drink originates from a concoction the ancient Egyptians made for the Pharaohs from the tigernut.
 It’s been extremely popular in Spain, “Antonio Banderas popular”, so that says a lot.

 Since the tigernut is hard to come by in the Americas, rice based Horchata is now served extensively throughout Mexico and Central America, where the recipe is often passed down generation to generation.
 These authentic recipes include varied mixtures of rice, sugar, vanilla, cinnamon and either water or dairy.

 I’m not a proponent of encouraging people to drink, but ladies (yes it’s a ladies drink) this stuff is awesome!!
 Ok, maybe I do encourage people to drink Rumchata, heck it was an after topic at our ladies Bible Study one week.
 Two of us went home and got our bottles and shared them with those who had never tasted it before.
 It was agreed upon that Rumchata is “Sinfully” delicious.

 I have taken to rationing my Rumchata to make it last longer, so I now add it to hot Chocolate, and my summer drink favorite, Rumchata and Rootbeer.
 A few of us have been know to make our own Rumchata with using Horchata mix and white rum, you can also add in real dairy cream for extra calories.